 Online Banking assigns a session ID number each time you log in.
 Cookies must be enabled on your browser so it will accept this ID number and this session can begin.
 This number is verified each time you send or receive information from the Online Banking host processor during that session.
 The cookie is not stored on your computer and it is dismissed when you exit Online Banking, or are automatically logged out for inactivity.

 Typically, internet pages you recently visited are stored in a cache on your computer so they load faster when you return to them.
 The account information pages in Online Banking are set up so they cannot be stored in your computer´s cache.
 This is so the pages you've looked at are no longer on your computer after you log off.
 If you walk away from your PC at work, for example, no one can use your browser´s back button to view account information after your session is over.

 Three tries and you're out

 If someone has discovered your member number and tries to guess your password, the third incorrect password entry in a row (without a successful login) immediately blocks Online Banking account access by electronic services to your member number.
 You have to tell us to unlock it.

 Changeable Online Banking password

 As an added measure of security, you will be required to change your standard DCU PIN the first time you log in to Online Banking.
-You must use any Alpha-Numeric combination (at least one of each) with a minimum of 6 digits and up to 16 characters long.
-Blank spaces and special characters can not be used.
+You must use any Alpha-Numeric combination (at least one of each) with a minimum of 8 digits and up to 18 characters long.
+Blank spaces cannot be used.

 Never disclose your PIN or password to anyone not even us!